 In the Dutch city of Groningen a red carpet is rolled out for pedestrians.
 This can be done especially on days when walking areas are blocked by bikes, sellers or moveable advertising.
 You too can roll out a red carpet.

 Easy to do.
 When someone else has recently written about a topic concerning walkers.
 Wherever.
 Take out the texts that you have already written and that are ready made, and put in parts that fit in this particular reaction.
 As an extra, tell something new or bring in some humor.

-Derk van der Laan, in his book (later this year), writes about how your mind and body benefit from simple walking.
+This story is a homage to walkability.
+But expert Derk van der Laan also presents a wake-up call.
+He writes about how your mind and body benefit from simple walking.
 How you save money and increase business opportunities; how the government defines and encourages walking; how citizens take initiative.
 He writes about what needs to be done to get more attention to walking and sustain it.
-You can sign up to buy the book when it is published.
+Read the story, for yourself or as a present.

 Calculate how profitable walking is.
 No petrol and parking costs, and less tickets for buses and trams.
 Imagine what you could to do with this extra money as a reward.